HTGenomeAnalysisUnit/csq_selector/README.md

 Author: Edoardo Giacopuzzi

-This tool uses [hts-nim](https://github.com/brentp/hts-nim) for VCF processing and the most severe selection code is adapted from [a module in slivar](https://github.com/brentp/slivar/blob/master/src/slivarpkg/impact_order.nim) by Brent Pedersen.
+This tool uses [hts-nim](https://github.com/brentp/hts-nim) for VCF processing and the code to rank variant consequences is inspired from [a module in slivar](https://github.com/brentp/slivar/blob/master/src/slivarpkg/impact_order.nim) by Brent Pedersen.